Testlio/hype/content/post/cloudwatch-logs.md

 {{< figure src="/images/post/cloudwatch-logs/list-log-groups.png" caption="All log groups that correspond to our example Lambda service endpoints" >}}

 If we open one of these groups, we see the __streams__ that are in this group.
 For Lambda functions, each of these streams represents a lifetime of a specific function instance.
-It is important to mention, looking at these streams, we can get a glimpse into how Lambda operates, how a single instance is sometimes kept around for more than one invocation.
+It is important to mention, looking at these streams, we get a glimpse of how AWS Lambda operates, how a single instance is sometimes kept around for more than one invocation.

 {{< figure src="/images/post/cloudwatch-logs/list-log-streams.png" caption="All log streams corresponding to one of our demo service endpoints" >}}

 Side note, based on the usage data that we have gathered at Testlio, there doesn't seem to be a straightforward cut-off point in terms of how long a specific instance is kept alive.
-However, it seems that as we increase the available memory for the function, it tends to live longer than a single execution more often.
+In general, the likelihood of a single function instance being invoked multiple times seems to go up as we increase the memory size.

 When we open up a specific stream, we can see the log events in chronological order.
-Among our own log lines, Lambda also includes three types of events, namely `START`, `END` and `REPORT`.
-These can be quite useful for long-term monitoring, as for example, filtering out only the `REPORT` events allows us to gather information about the execution time and memory usage of our Lambda function.
+Among our own log lines, Lambda also includes three types of events, namely `START`, `END` and `REPORT`.These can be quite useful for long-term monitoring, as for example, filtering out only the `REPORT` events allows us to gather information about the execution time and memory usage of our Lambda function.

 {{< figure src="/images/post/cloudwatch-logs/specific-log-stream.png" caption="Filtered REPORT events in a specific log stream" >}}

 Using the AWS console is fine if we don't have much traffic or when we are not looking for anything particular.
-However, in production environments, it is often cumbersome and time-consuming to use the console to narrow down logs to a specific event in the system, for that, there are tools we will look at next.
+However, in production environments, it is often cumbersome and time-consuming to use the AWS console to narrow down logs to a specific event in the system, for that, there are tools we will look at next.

 ## Using CLI tools for logs

 While there are various different CLI tools available for CloudWatch, in this post, we will focus on a really nice one by Jorge Bastida - [awslogs](https://github.com/jorgebastida/awslogs).

-Installing this Python script via pip is a breeze, just run `pip install awslogs --ignore-installed six`.
+Installing this Python script via [pip](https://pypi.python.org/pypi/pip) is a breeze, just run `pip install awslogs --ignore-installed six`.
 Once it has finished installing, we have access to the main `awslogs` command.
 For comparison, the steps we took in the previous section can be reduced to three commands with `awslogs`.

 First, listing/filtering log groups can be done by calling `awslogs groups`.
 This will output all available groups by their name, meaning we can filter over it with other commands, such as `grep`.